Recipes

 Ingredients

-• 1 ribeye or sirloin steak about 1 inch thick
+• 1 ribeye or filet mignon about 8 oz

 Instructions

-• Remove the steak from the refrigerator and let it sit at room temperature for 30 minutes.
+• Remove the steak from the refrigerator and let it rest for 30 minutes for even cooking.

 • Preheat your grill or skillet over high heat.

-• Pat the steak dry with paper towels for better searing.
+• Pat the steak dry with paper towels to remove moisture.

-• Generously season both sides of the steak with salt and black pepper.
+• Season both sides of the steak generously with salt and black pepper.

-• Add olive oil or butter to the skillet or grill.
+• Add olive oil to the hot skillet or grill.

-• Place the steak on the hot surface and sear for 3-4 minutes without moving it.
+• Place the steak in the pan and sear for 3-4 minutes without moving it.

-• Use a meat thermometer to check for desired doneness (medium-rare: 130°F).
+• Use a meat thermometer to check for doneness (130°F for medium-rare).

-• Remove the steak from heat and let it rest for 5-10 minutes before slicing.
+• Remove the steak from the heat and let it rest for 5 minutes before slicing.

 Nutrition